Atlanta Council Events

 Beau/Sweetheart Dance: BBYO's casual-themed dance in the spring where the chapters elect their beau or sweetheart.
 Any Jewish 9-12th grader is welcome to attend.

 BBYO Annual Family Shabbat: BBYO's Annual Family Shabbat dinner is held in the spring.
 Eighth graders and their families as well as all BBYO members and their families are invited to this event.
-The Shabbat service and dinner take place at the MJCCA, and there is always a special guest to lead our Shabbat service.
-It is chaired by BBYO parents and many families are involved as hosts.
+There is always a special guest to lead our Shabbat service.
+It is chaired by BBYO parents and many families are involved in the planning of the event.

 8th Grade Party: A social event held each spring to introduce 8th graders to BBYO.
 Eighth graders and BBYO members attend the event.
 A parent meeting for "new member parents" is held at the same time as the event.